 Also an analogue of~(\ref{hasanag}) can already be found in~\cite[Proposition~3.23]{BaW}, in the special case of Zariski connected reductive linear algebraic groups defined over~$\K$.
-While our approach is analytic, the special case is discussed in~\cite{BaW} using methods from the theory of linear algebraic groups. \end{rem} \begin{rem} Let $\K=\F(\!(X)\!)$, $G$ and its automorphism~$\alpha$ be as in~7.1, and $H:=G\,\semid\,\langle\alpha\rangle$.
+While our approach is analytic, the special case is discussed in~\cite{BaW} using methods from the theory of linear algebraic groups. \end{rem} \begin{rem} Let $\K=\F(\!(X)\!)$, $G$ and its automorphism~$\alpha$ be as in~\ref{ncgp}, and $H:=G \rtimes \langle\alpha\rangle$.
 Then $H$ is a $2$-dimensional $\K$-analytic Lie group, and conjugation with $\alpha$ restricts to $\alpha$ on~$G$.
-In view of the considerations in~7.1, we have found an inner automorphism of~$H$ with a non-closed contraction group.
-By Proposition~\ref{giveclsd}, $H$ is not a linear Lie group, and more generally it does admit a faithful continuous linear representation over a local field. \end{rem} For recent studies of linearity questions on the level of pro-$p$-groups, the reader is referred to \cite{ANS}, \cite{BaL}, \cite{CdS}, \cite{JZ}, \cite{JZK}, \cite{LaS} and the references therein.
+In view of the considerations in~\ref{ncgp}, we have found an inner automorphism of~$H$ with a non-closed contraction group.
+By Proposition~\ref{giveclsd}, $H$ is not a linear Lie group, and more generally it does not admit a faithful continuous linear representation over a local field. \end{rem}